Robert Lehrbaumer (artistic director)

 She performs as a piano soloist, as an accompanist for singers and instrumentalists (Hans Hotter, Kim Borg, Iliana Cotrubas, Robert Holl, Elly Ameling, Kurt Equiluz, Graziella Sciutti et al.), as well as an organist and a harpsichordist.
 She has been the accompanist for master classes in Vienna, Heidelberg, Stuttgart, Berlin, Aldeborough, Matsue, Osaka, Nagoya, Cleveland.
 She has been a teacher for Lied-accompanist in Tokyo, Matsue, Hamamatsu as well as in Seoul and at the Vienna Master Classes.
 Margit Fussi can be credited with many CD and radio recordings.

-Judith Velisek - Master Class Piano & Master Class Organ & Hobby Class Piano & Hobby Class Organ
+Judith Velisek - Piano & Master Class Organ & Hobby Class Piano & Hobby Class Organ

 Born in Carinthia, Austria; received her first piano lessons at the "Kärntner Landeskonservatorium" followed by studies with Prof. Charles Rainer in Montreal and at the University of Music and Performing Arts Vienna (piano and organ) with Prof. Walter Fleischmann and Prof. Dr. Rudolf Scholz.
 Besides her university studies Judith Velisek has attended various masterclasses.